EconLearn

 Free Rider Problem vs Tragedy of the Commons

 Free Rider Problem and Tragedy of the Commons are two Market Failure & Government concepts in AP Economics that students often mix up.
-In short: free rider problem is the free-rider problem occurs when people benefit from a good without paying for it, leaving it underprovided by the market.
-Meanwhile, tragedy of the commons is the tragedy of the commons is the overuse and depletion of a shared resource that is rival but non-excludable and owned by no one.
+The free-rider problem occurs when people benefit from a good without paying for it, leaving it underprovided by the market.
+The tragedy of the commons is the overuse and depletion of a shared resource that is rival but non-excludable and owned by no one.
 Here is how they compare side by side.

 Free Rider Problem